Aazarus/quant_spa/README.md

 # Quant SPA
 SPA for Quantitative Finance
 ___________________________________________
-An Ionic(Angular) SPA for showing Quantative Finance features.
+An Ionic(Angular) SPA for Quantative Finance.